palivtom/http-monitoring/README.md

 **Default user access**
 Add this header to your requests: `accessToken: dcb20f8a-5657-4f1b-9f7f-ce65739b359e`.

-If any user is needed, put it to the database/create a flyway migration script.
+If any user is needed, put it in the database/create a flyway migration script.